Best Ski Resorts for Thanksgiving Weekend

 Generally speaking, mid- to late-November is considered the start of the North America ski season.
-Ski resorts have begun to open, though typically with limited terrain.
+Ski resorts begin to open, though typically with limited terrain.
 So while Thanksgiving weekend doesn’t boast the skiing and riding you’ll find during the heart of winter, it makes for a great way to ring in the ski season.
 Your legs could use the warm-up anyways.
 It’s these first few weeks of the ski season when you’re also likely to see some of the biggest discounts on lift tickets and lodging.
 Bonus: Mother Nature can sometimes bring Thanksgiving surprises to the mountains.

 Note: Meteorologist Chris Tomer is back for twice-weekly snow forecasts.
-Check the Thanksgiving forecast ahead of your ski trip here.
+Check the Thanksgiving forecast ahead of your ski trip here

 Here are some good choices for skiing Thanksgiving weekend.